How to Run Effective Meetings and Get Work Done

 - Decision-making meetings: 2 hours to a full day

 We recommend using Ninety to help you stay on track, on topic, and on time at every meeting.
 Ninety’s in-app timer will give you a countdown for each portion of your uploaded agenda.

 The action plan lays out the next steps for achieving the goal, including who is responsible for what and the deadlines.
 Assigning those next steps helps people take ownership of making sure things get done.

-Using Ninety's Meeting tool can be a major help here.
-The cloud-based platform allows you to click to assign To-Dos, add notes to that new action item, assign an owner and set a deadline for completion — all while you're organically running the meeting.
+Using Ninety’s meeting management tool can be a major help here.
+Our cloud-based platform allows you to click to assign To-Dos, add notes to that new action item, assign an owner, and set a deadline for completion — all while you’re organically running the meeting.